jsteyn/carpentries.org/_posts/2024/05/2024-05-28-cchd2024-updates-from-the-organising-committee.md

 ## 2. Provisional programme highlights

-After receiving and reviewing a lot of excellent proposal submissions we are finally delighted to present a diverse and engaging [provisional programme](https://biont-training.eu/event-details/conference-programme) that includes: Lightning Talks, posters, workshop sessions, breakout discussions and mini-Hackathon sessions.
+After receiving and reviewing a lot of excellent proposal submissions we are finally delighted to present a diverse and engaging [provisional programme](https://biont-training.eu/event-details/conference-programme) that includes: lightning talks, posters, workshop sessions, breakout discussions and mini-hackathon sessions.

 ## 3. Inclusivity Ticket registration is now open